abik11/tips-tricks/DevTools/VSCode.md

 * **Vetur** - syntax highlighting for Vue components
 * **AutoHotkey** - syntax highlighting for AHK files
 * **Better Line Select** - adds a new shortcut `CTRL + L` that selects the current line and puts the cursor under the selected line and `CTRL + SHIFT + L` that also selects the current line and puts the cursor above the selected line (it may not work if you will install Visual Studio Keymap)
+* **Polyglot Notebooks** - allows to create jupyter-like notebooks for C#, F#, Javascript and Powershell, use `#!share -from csharp someVariable` to export variables to cells in other languages

 ### Manually installing extenstions
 If you cannot install extensions from VS Code, you can install them manually.
 Go to [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode).
 Find your extensions and in **Resources** menu (on the right) click **Download Extension**.<br />